molily/molily.de/_posts/2017-12-21-robust-javascript.md

 ### Reference errors

-A `ReferenceError` is thrown when the program references a name – an identifier in ECMAScript terminology – that cannot be resolved to a value.
+A `ReferenceError` is thrown when the program references a name&thinsp;—&thinsp;an identifier in ECMAScript terminology&thinsp;—&thinsp;that cannot be resolved to a value.

 First, let us look at successful references: